Alabama Animal Advocates

 Map of Animal Control & Pounds or Shelters by County

 There is significant variation in the size, scope, and structuring of impoundment facilities and animal control from county to county — variation which is not reflected on the map.
 For example, Franklin County is credited as having both a pound and animal control, but actually has only two ACOs who are also the only staff members of the small pound.
 Adoption is not offered.
-Animals who are not reclaimed or rescued during the stray hold are driven to Marion County to be destroyed.
+Animals who are not reclaimed or rescued during the stray hold are driven to Marion County to be killed.
 County residents report that both manpower and facilities are insufficient and loose animals are only rarely impounded — a situation that led to two dog attack deaths in 2022.

 The map addresses only county compliance.
 Municipalities with over 5,000 population are also required to have their own pound or contribute to the county facility.